MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 AAF: Yeah.
 {: .interviewee }

 SB: We met in Argentina?
-Or was it grocery shopping?
+Or was it Grossderschau?
 {: .interviewee }

 AAF: No no, it was Argentina.